It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 What you can do about it: Take a break.
 Go to the store.
 Walk around the block.
 Take a shower.
 You need time to calm down.

-2. Don’t Escalate the Arguing
+2. Don’t escalate the arguing.

 Avoid arguing at all costs.
 It is not a conversation; it’s a power struggle where there is going to be a winner and a loser.
 It’s a battle to the finish.